Aumi Guerra: 2012 Qubica AMF Bowling World Cup

-The 48th QubicaAMF Bowling World Cup visited Poland for the first time, held at Sky Bowling Center in Wroclaw.
+The 48th QubicaAMF Bowling World Cup visited Poland for the first time, held at Sky Bowling Center in Wrocław.
 Aumi Guerra was attempting to become the first bowler in QubicaAMF World Cup history to win a third BWC title in a row.
 The women's division was dominated by three women who all averaged over 230 to qualify for the stepladder finals.
 Guerra qualified as top seed for the stepladder finals and was joined by No. 2 seed English Kirsten Penny and No. 3 seed Shayna Ng from Singapore.
 Ng defeated Penny in the semifinals 2-0 (246-215, 231–191) to advance to the finals to face Guerra.
 Guerra won the first game 269–224, needing one more win for the three-peat.
 However, Ng won the last two games (267-259, 247–169) to become the second Singaporean to win the World Cup.
 Incidentally, both times Singapore has won the BWC in the women's division, it was against the defending champion.